 - At least 30% of the total event budget

 The total event budget is the total cost associated with preparing and running the meeting as a whole.
-It includes the following services and materials: rooms, audiovisual and IT equipment, simultaneous translation equipment and interpreters, food and beverages (coffee-breaks and lunches), social events, graphic materials and merchandising, daily transfer of participants to/from the venue, recruitment of the staff needed for participant registration and tending to the conference rooms, medical service.
+It includes the following services and materials: rooms, audio visual and IT equipment, simultaneous translation equipment and interpreters, food and beverages (coffee-breaks and lunches), social events, graphic materials and merchandising, daily transfer of participants to and from the venue, recruitment of the staff needed for participant registration and tending to the conference rooms, and medical services.

 - A team of professionals

-General Coordinator (logistics, communications), Technical Coordinator, Communications Coordinator.
+a general coordinator (logistics, communications), a technical coordinator, and a communications coordinator.
 (See details under 7.
 General and Technical Coordination of the Event).